BadavathArjun/cineworld/README.md

 ---

-**MovieDB** © 2023 - A React-powered movie discovery platform using TMDB API.
+**cineworld** © 2023 - A React-powered movie discovery platform using TMDB API.